Grand Rapids Medical Mile: Van Andel Institute

-Spectrum Health System
+Corewell Health

-Spectrum Health System operates several facilities on Michigan Street.
-First is Butterworth Hospital, the main downtown hospital for the health group.
-This campus has the only level I trauma center in West Michigan.
-It includes the Fred and Lena Meijer Heart Center, the Helen DeVos Children's Hospital, and the Lemmen-Holton Cancer Pavilion.
+Corewell Health, formed from the merger of Beaumont Health and Spectrum Health, operates several facilities on Michigan Street.

-Butterworth Hospital
+Corewell Health Butterworth Hospital

-The Butterworth Hospital was founded by St. Mark's Church in 1873.
+Corewell Health Butterworth Hospital is the main Grand Rapids-area hospital for Corewell Health and is home to the only level I trauma center in West Michigan.
+It was founded by St. Mark's Episcopal Church in 1873.
 The first patients were limited to elderly women, but two years later, a new facility opened to allow a more diverse patient load.
 By 1887 a need for further expansion led Richard E. Butterworth to offer the present site of Michigan Street and Bostwick Avenue.
 On April 26, 1890, the new facility opened, and it was renamed four years later in honor of Mr. Butterworth, who was not alive to see the opening.
 In the 1920s, the Butterworth family donated enough to open a new 220-bed facility at the hospital's current location.
 A further expansion in the early 1950s increased the number of beds to 425.
 In 1973, the North Tower—another expansion—was completed, bringing the number of beds to 529.
 In 1987, Health Connections started Aero Med to provide air transport service, and in 1993 the Helen DeVos Women and Children's Center was opened.

-Meijer Heart Center
+Fred & Lena Meijer Heart Center

-Opened in 2004, the Meijer Heart Center was the combination of both of Spectrum Health's heart programs from its Blodgett campus in East Grand Rapids, and the one at its Butterworth campus.
-It was built using the donations of over 3000 people donating almost $35 million.
+Opened in 2004, the Fred & Lena Meijer Heart Center was the combination of both of Corewell Health's heart programs from its Blodgett campus in East Grand Rapids, and the one at its Butterworth campus.
+It was built using the donations of over 3000 people donating almost $35 million and named after Frederik and Lena Meijer.
 The center has been named in the Solucient 100 Top Cardiovascular Hospitals multiple times.
 It also ranked number one in open heart surgeries performed in 2005.
 It is also Michigan's first chest pain center.

 Helen DeVos Children's Hospital

 The Helen DeVos Children's Hospital first opened on September 1, 1993.
 At the time of its opening, it was the only children's hospital in West Michigan.
-The hospital was started 20 years earlier by the Fremont, Michigan based Gerber Baby Foods as a neonatal intensive care unit at Butterworth Hospital.
+The hospital was started 20 years earlier by the Fremont, Michigan-based Gerber Baby Foods as a neonatal intensive care unit at Butterworth Hospital.
 The original $100,000 donation allowed it to be opened the next year, and in the next decade the need for more services grew substantially.
 In 1990, Richard and Helen DeVos donated $5 million to expand its services and to offer specialized pediatric care.
 They also donated $50 million in the $100 million cost for the new 14-story, 440000 sqft facility.
 This facility called the Helen DeVos Children's Hospital wheeled its first kids through the doors on January 11, 2011.
 There are well over 200 beds and all are private rooms that view the city.
 The hospital is next door to a heliport.